dnnyxyz/dnnyxyz.github.io/README.md

-This is for my website, I'll customize it to your need for $5.
+This is for my website, If your not aquinted with html, css, etc. I'll customize it to your needs for $5-10.